chaitanyaakre503-rgb/practical-no-.3/README.md

 INNER JOIN course c ON e.course_id = c.course_id
 INNER JOIN department d ON s.dept_id = d.dept_id;

-"INNER JOIN" connects the related records using their primary and foreign keys and displays complete student enrollment information.
+"INNER JOIN" connects related records using their primary and foreign keys and displays complete student enrollment information.

-Expected Output
+9. Expected Output

 Roll No| Student Name| Department| Course| Semester| Grade 101| Hansika| Computer Science| DBMS| 3| A
 102| Ashwin| Electronics| Circuits| 3| B

+10. Normalization (NF)

+Normalization is the process of organizing database tables to reduce data redundancy and prevent insertion, update, and deletion anomalies.

+Normal Forms Used

+This database is designed to satisfy up to 3NF (Third Normal Form) under the stated table relationships.

+1NF — First Normal Form

+The database satisfies 1NF because:

+- Each column contains atomic/single values.
+- There are no repeating groups.
+- Each row represents a single record.
+- Each table has an appropriate key.

+2NF — Second Normal Form

+The database satisfies 2NF because:

+- It is already in 1NF.
+- Non-key attributes depend on the complete primary key.
+- In the "enrollment" table, attributes such as "semester" and "grade" depend on the enrollment key combination.

+3NF — Third Normal Form

+The database satisfies 3NF because:

+- It is already in 2NF.
+- Non-key attributes depend only on the primary key.
+- Department details are stored separately in the "department" table.
+- Course details are stored separately in the "course" table.
+- Student details are stored separately in the "student" table.

+NF Used: 1NF, 2NF, and 3NF (up to 3NF).

-Concepts Demonstrated
+11. Concepts Demonstrated

 - Database creation
 - Table creation